Atari Jaguar: COJAG arcade games

-Atari Games licensed the Atari Jaguar's chipset for use in its arcade games.
-The system, named COJAG (for "Coin-Op Jaguar"), replaced the 68000 with a 68020 or MIPS R3000-based CPU (depending on the board version), added more RAM, a full 64-bit wide ROM bus (Jaguar ROM bus being 32-bit), and optionally a hard drive (some games such as Freeze are ROM only).
-It runs the lightgun games Area 51 and Maximum Force, which were released by Atari as dedicated cabinets or as the Area 51 and Maximum Force combo machine.
+Atari Games licensed the Jaguar's chipset for use in its arcade games.
+The system, named CoJag (for "Coin-Op Jaguar"), replaced the 68000 with a 68020 or MIPS R3000-based CPU (depending on the board version), added more RAM, a full 64-bit wide ROM bus (Jaguar ROM bus is 32-bit), and optionally a hard drive (some games such as Freeze are ROM only).
+It runs the lightgun games Area 51 and Maximum Force, which were released as dedicated cabinets or as the Area 51 and Maximum Force combo machine.
 Other games were developed but never released: 3 On 3 Basketball, Fishin' Frenzy, Freeze, and Vicious Circle.

 Peripherals

 Prior to the launch of the console in November 1993, Atari had announced a variety of peripherals to be released over the console's lifespan.
-This includes a CD-ROM-based console, a dial-up Internet link with support for online gaming, a virtual reality headset, and an MPEG-2 video card.
+This included a CD-ROM-based console, dial-up Internet access with support for online games, a virtual reality headset, and an MPEG-2 video card.
 However, due to the poor sales and eventual commercial failure of the Jaguar, most of the peripherals in development were canceled.
 The only peripherals and add-ons released by Atari for the Jaguar are a redesigned controller, an adapter for four players, a CD console add-on, and a link cable for local area network (LAN) gaming.

 The redesigned second controller, the ProController by Atari, added three more face buttons and two triggers.
 It was created in response to the criticism of the original controller, said to lack enough buttons for fighting games in particular.
-Sold independently, however, it was never bundled with the system.
+It was never bundled with the system.
 The Team Tap multitap adds 4-controller support, compatible only with the optionally bundled White Men Can't Jump and NBA Jam Tournament Edition.
-Eight player gameplay with two Team Taps is possible but unsupported by those games.
+Eight player gameplay with two Team Taps is possible but not supported by either of the compatible games.
 For LAN multiplayer support, the Jaglink Interface links two Jaguar consoles through a modular extension and a UTP phone cable.
-It is compatible with three games: AirCars, BattleSphere, and Doom.
+It is compatible with three games: Doom, AirCars, and BattleSphere.

-In 1994 at the CES, Atari announced that it had partnered with Phylon, Inc. to create the Jaguar Voice/Data Communicator.
-The unit was delayed and an estimated 100 units were produced, but eventually in 1995 was canceled.
+In 1994 at the CES, Atari announced that it had partnered with Phylon to create the Jaguar Voice/Data Communicator.
+The unit was delayed.
+An estimated 100 units were produced, but in 1995, it was canceled.
 The Jaguar Voice Modem or JVM utilizes a 19.9 kbit/s dial up modem to answer incoming phone calls and store up to 18 phone numbers.
-Players directly dial each other for online play, only compatible with Ultra Vortek which initializes the modem by entering 911 on the key pad at startup.
+Players directly dial each other for online play, only compatible with Ultra Vortek.